Steve-Fenton/TypeSpec/README.md

     @passing
     Scenario: Basic Example with Calculator
+           Given I am using a calculator
-           Given I have entered "50" into the calculator And I have entered "70" into the calculator When I press add
+           And I have entered "50" into the calculator And I have entered "70" into the calculator When I press the total button
            Then the result should be "120" on the screen

 The files are specified in the `runner.run` method call: